reuniware/MQL4-ZeroMQ-ZMQ-Basic-Working-Configuration/README.md

 The Zip file contains all the structure that might be copied in the MQL4 directory of your installation of Metatrader 4.

-Then in Metaeditor, open the mql4zmq.mq4 file and compile it, and then it should be seen in the MT4 terminal in the Experts section, then attach it to a live financial security and check what happens in the live Experts logs.
+Then in Metaeditor, open the mql4zmq.mq4 file and compile it, and then it should be seen in the MT4 terminal in the Experts section, then attach it to a live financial security and check the magics that happens in the live Experts logs.